-Onychomycosis (Laser treatment for fungal nails)
+Onychomycosis (Laser treatment for fungal nail

 Fungal is contained within the nail complex and the lasers are able to target these fungal cells directly without the risks involved.
 This is an alternative treatment when oral medication or local external ointment fail to clear the fungal.
-These lasers have no detrimental effect on healthy skin or nail and requires no anaesthetic.
+These lasers have no detrimental effect on healthy skin or nail and requires no anesthetic.
 They are not surgical and there is no recovery period or effect on activity after treatment.

 Treatment: Recommended 3 sessions every 4 to 6 weeks and after 3 months if the nail grows healthy then no more treatments are required.

 Initial treatment should be repeated if the nail regrows with fungus.

 Foot care during treatment

 After your treatment within 2 to 8 weeks you should see a new healthy nail start to grow from the base of your nail-bed.
 This is a sign that the treatment is working.
 The old infected nail should begin to grow out and can be clipped away over the course of a few months.
 Speak to your therapist if a new nail doesn't start to grow after 2 to 3 weeks of treatment to arrange a further treatment.

 There are some things you can do to help keep the infection at bay during and after treatment.

 · Keep your feet cool and dry- use a hairdryer on the cool air setting and wear shoes and socks that allow your feet to breathe.

 · Wear clean cotton socks and avoid wearing trainers.